 I have moved house many times in the seven years I’ve lived on my own (holy shit, has it really been that long?).
 Moving can be an expensive exercise, but I’ve pared down on many of these things because I am a cheapskate.

 The most potential to save comes in being strategic (and lucky) enough to perfectly align your move out and move in dates.
 I think I’ve only paid double rent once (WOOT) and one week of double rent is not too bad (rent is usually paid weekly in NZ).
 This may lead to a bit of a mad scramble to move in the space of an afternoon or a day or two, but it’s worth it IMO to save the moolah.

 I’ll admit I have a burly dude on call, and not only does T willingly lend his muscle, he also manages to provide boxes from his workplace.
 During our early moves, we utilised the vans/utes of people we knew.
 More recently, I’ve borrowed a company van after hours, and twice used James Blond to hire a truck ($75 for two hours), which I would definitely recommend.
-In these seven years, I’m pretty sure that $150 is all I’ve spent on movers.
+In these seven years, I’m pretty sure that $150 is all I’ve spent on moving service Auckland.

 Property managers take their initial cut from renters – a week’s rent plus GST – and because hardly anyone wants to manage their own rental houses these days, these fees are getting harder to avoid.
 I’ve always sought out private rentals in an effort to get around agency fees, but haven’t always been successful.
 Boo.